frontendweekly/virga/11ty/posts/2020-03-03-TROCT-CSS-Architecture.md

 - **C**omponents
 - **T**ools

-Before I explaining responsibilities for each layer, I'll show you how I'm applying it at this very project.
+Before I'm explaining responsibilities for each layer, I'll show you how I'm applying it at this very project.

 ```shell
 .